CookieUzen/web-notes/pages/index.md

 permalink: /
 ---

-# Welcome to Docsy Jekyll
+# Welcome to Web-Notes!

-This is a starter template for a docsy jekyll theme.
+This is a IBDP general notes platform for all HL and SL Students!
+This is a CAS project from :

+Cobbi Liu
+Uzen Huang
+Alex Xue

 ![assets/img/docsy-jekyll.png](assets/img/docsy-jekyll.png)